Keyboard shortcuts

 These processes communicate over ZeroMQ sockets, with the daemon listening for RPC requests and events, and the hosts and workers connecting to those sockets to send requests and receive responses.

-Hosts and workers do not need to be run on the same machine as the daemon, and can be distributed across multiple machines or processes.
-They are stateless and can be clustered for high availability and load balancing.
-They can also be restarted independently of the daemon, allowing for flexible deployment and scaling, including live upgrades of the daemon without restarting running connections.
+Hosts and workers can be run on the same machine as the daemon (the default) or distributed across multiple machines for clustered deployments.
+They are stateless and can be restarted independently of the daemon, allowing for flexible deployment and scaling.

 The daemon automatically generates these keys on first run when using the --generate-keypair flag: